-Join Richard Harrington for an in-depth discussion in this video Creating a rack focus, part of Motion Control 3D: Bringing Your Photos to Life in Three Dimensions with Photoshop and After Effects CC.
+Join Richard Harrington for an in-depth discussion in this video Creating a rack focus, part of Motion Control 3D: Bringing Photos to Life in Three Dimensions with After Effects and Photoshop CC.

 - If you'd like to add a rack focus to a shot you could do it a couple of ways.
 You could apply a filter or you could actually keyframe camera controls to be more precise.
 Let's set the view here and see a bit more of the shot.
 I'll pull this over as well so I have a bit more real estate.
 If I'd like to do this globally one way to do that is to add a new adjustment layer.
 On that adjustment layer, you can apply from the blur category the camera lens blur.

 The camera lens blur makes it pretty easy to tweak things.
 For example, I can just adjust the overall blur of the shot.
 This would work well if I wanted to just do a simple global change by keyframing blur radius you could simply go from out of focus to in focus.
 While you're there as well you see that that smoothly transitions between the two values.

 You can also lower things so that the threshold is much lower.
 This'll cause bright areas to start to bloom as you see here.
 As the keyframing changes for this camera lens blur it goes from a bloomed, blown out shot and then begins to sharpen up and reveal.
 This is useful if you want to use a heavy blur as a transition or make it seem like the focus was soft and then the picture became clear.